Quickly set up a professional & affordable home recording studio now.

 Audio interface minimum specs: one XLR input with phantom power.
 Headphone output.
 Correct output cables for your computer.

 The main thing you need to consider when buying an audio interface for your computer is: “how does it connect to the computer”?
-First, look on your computer and see what inputs it has.
+First, look at your computer and see what inputs it has.

-It will mostly likely be USB 3.0 (usually a blue fitting) or USB 2.0 on a PC, and Thunderbolt on a Mac.
+It will most likely be USB 3.0 (usually a blue fitting) or USB 2.0 on a PC and Thunderbolt on a Mac.
 If you’re not sure, look it up online!
 Make sure you get something with the correct connection.
 The two options I would suggest for audio interfaces are either the Behringer UMC22 Computer Audio Interface (approximately £35/$40) or this Focusrite studio bundle (approximately £200/$235).

-The Focusrite studio bundle comes with a microphone and headphones as well as an XLR cable), so is maximally convenient.
+The Focusrite studio bundle comes with a microphone and headphones, and an XLR cable), so it is maximally convenient.
 You could get everything you need for a home studio for £200 / $235 with this.

-Microphone and accessories minimum specs: ANY large diaphragm condenser powered by phantom power.
+Microphone and accessories minimum specs: ANY large-diaphragm condenser powered by phantom power.
 Microphone stand.
 3m (at least) XLR cable.
 Pop shield.

-If you click on the link above, you can read the full article about why a large diaphragm condenser is required.
-For now: just trust me.
-You can recognize one by the fact that usually has half of the mic taken up with a grill, and has a single XLR (three pin) input on the bottom.
+If you click on the link above, you can read the full article about why a large-diaphragm condenser is required.
+For now: trust me.
+You can recognize one by the fact that it usually has half of the mic taken up with a grill and has a single XLR (three pins) input on the bottom.

 A small diaphragm condenser is often called a “pencil mic”, so don’t get one of those!
 You can tell when you see one of them because it looks like a pencil.

 If you stick with your home studio set-up for the future, you’ll end up needing to upgrade the Gear4Music MC1 quickly anyway – so while it is cheaper now, it could be a false economy!

 A basic floor-standing mic stand is about £10 ($12), an XLR cable is about £6 ($6.50), and a pop shield is about £6 ($6.50).

 Headphones minimum specs: any.
 It really doesn’t matter that much as long as you are not editing the audio yourself.

 It might seem weird that I am saying there are no minimum specs for headphones – but in some cases, there aren’t.
-If you are just setting up the home studio to record, then you can use any pair of headphones at all.
+If you are setting up the home studio to record, then you can use any pair of headphones at all.

 If you are setting up your home studio to edit your audio to a professional level you will need to get much better quality headphones.
-The primary reason you need headphones at all is to prevent feedback when you listen back to your audio, or have the client dialling in for live direction.
-So, anything will realistically do.
+The primary reason you need headphones is to prevent feedback when you listen back to your audio or have the client dialling in for live direction.

-The Focusrite studio bundle (£200/$235)I mentioned previously does come with headphones too, so bear that in mind when comparing costs!
+The Focusrite studio bundle (£200/$235)I mentioned previously does come with headphones, too, so bear that in mind when comparing costs!

 Acoustic treatment minimum specs: a non-reflective room.

 Ah, acoustic treatment, one of the most complicated subjects going.
-Rather than going in to all the countless variations there are now, I will point you to the section titled “The Recording Environment” in this article about portable voice over studios.
+Rather than going into all the countless variations there are now, I will point you to the section titled “The Recording Environment” in this article about portable voice-over studios.

 The same principles apply wherever you are.
-Some basic tips and tricks though, and ways to avoid spending any money on acoustic treatment at all, are:
+Some essential tips and tricks, though, and ways to avoid spending any money on acoustic treatment at all, are:

-- Put a rug under your microphone stand
+- Put a rug under your microphone stand.

-- Close the curtains – glass and windows are super reflective
+- Close the curtains – glass and windows are super reflective.

 - If you have a wardrobe where you are recording, open the doors!
-Clothes absorb sound excellently
+Clothes absorb sound excellently.

 - Don’t put the microphone near bare walls.
 If the room is small, stand facing the window with the curtains drawn.

-- Bookshelves are great for diffusing sound too – if there is a wall filled with books in your house, record near that!
+- Bookshelves are great for diffusing sound, too – if there is a wall filled with books in your house, record near that!

-- Never record in an empty room
+- Never record in an empty room.

 I hope that helps.
 As I say, acoustic treatment is an enormously complicated subject, but if you follow these tips and do some reading of the other blogs, you can get a great sound with no extra equipment!
-If you do find yourself with a bit of budget left over, then a sE Electronics Reflexion Filter Pro (£140/$165) would be a solid investment.
+If you do find yourself with a bit of budget left over, then an sE Electronics RF-X (£80/$110) would be a solid investment.

-It will nullify any reflections from behind the microphone and give you a bit more flexibility on where you can place the mic to record.
+It will nullify any reflections from behind the microphone and give you a bit more flexibility to place the mic to record.

 Audio editing software minimum specs: able to record at least 44.1kHz 16bit wav files.
 Works with your operating system.

-This might be a bit more complex for the less “techy” of you, but it’s really not that difficult.
-The audio editing software doesn’t need a wealth of features, it just needs to be able to record at a high enough quality.
+This might be a bit more complex for the less “techy” of you, but it’s not that difficult.
+The audio editing software doesn’t need a wealth of features, and it just needs to record at a high enough quality.
 Look on the manufacturer website if you’re not sure whether it works with your computer operating system or that many voices use Audacity, a freeware program, for their recording.

 Audacity is not the most reliable piece of software and should only be used if you do not have the budget for a professional recording program.
 Mac users are in a better situation, as they have Garageband for free, and that is plenty good enough.
-If PC users (and Mac users if they don’t like Garageband), I would recommend Sound Forge (which I like to call ‘fancy Audacity’).
-It is around £50 ($60) for the most basic version, and that is plenty suitable for voice over recording and even some in depth editing.
+If PC users (and Mac users don’t like Garageband), I would recommend Sound Forge (which I like to call ‘fancy Audacity’).
+It is around £50 ($60) for the most basic version, and that is plenty suitable for voice-over recording and even some in-depth editing.

 So, that’s basically all you need to set up a home studio!
 If you know what you’re doing, you can set up a professional home studio for as little as £80 / $90 (assuming you already have a computer).
 If you want to “future-proof” your equipment a bit more by getting some decent headphones, a decent microphone, and a proper DAW (digital audio workstation), then you can still get everything for £250 / $300 or less.

-I hope these tips will help any performers out there to get setup quickly to do voice acting work from home during this crisis and should do you well for years to come!
+I hope these tips will help any performers out there to get set up quickly to do voice acting work from home during this crisis and should do you well for years to come!
 When you do set up your studio, remember to add it to your Voquent Profile.